Ignacio and Maria Arroyo

-Ignacio Lacson Arroyo Sr. (28 July 1851 – 8 January 1935) and Maria Regalado Pidal de Arroyo (15 September 1860 – 16 January 1920) were a Filipino Catholic couple, philanthropists and parents of significant Hiligaynon figures including María Beatriz del Rosario Arroyo, a Dominican nun on process for canonization.
+Ignacio Arroyo y Lacson (28 July 1851 – 8 January 1935) and Maria Regalado Pidal de Arroyo (15 September 1860 – 16 January 1920) were a Filipino Catholic couple, philanthropists and parents of significant Hiligaynon figures including María Beatriz del Rosario Arroyo, a Dominican nun on process for canonization.
 The couple is remembered for their involvement in numerous charitable, religious and political causes, including the establishment of the Beaterio de Molo.

 They are the great-grandparents of former first gentleman, Jose Miguel Arroyo, who is the husband of former president Gloria Macapagal Arroyo.

 Biography

 Early lives

 Ignacio was born on 28 July 1851 in Molo, Iloilo City to Pedro Arroyo, a self-made businessman and patron of sugar lands in Negros Occidental, and Apolonia Petronilla Lacson, the sister of Lucio Petronilla Lacson.
 He attended the Colegio de San Juan de Letran, receiving a Bachiller en Artes in 1869.
 Ignacio would later become a capitan municipal of Molo (equivalent to a municipal mayor) at one time and initiated his family's involvement into politics.

 Maria was born on 15 September 1860 in the same city to Melquiades Pidal and Lucia Regalado.
 Her mother was a member of a prominent Molo family of Spanish mestizo ancestry.